 What types of bookcases are available?

-As you browse the wide variety of bookshelves for sale, think about where they will go and what you’ll use them for — their design should be complementary to your current decor as well as contain the type of storage or display components you are looking for.
+As you browse the wide variety of designer bookshelves for sale, think about where they will go and what you’ll use them for — their design should be complementary to your current decor as well as contain the type of storage or display components you are looking for.
 Apart from the standard vertical design to showcase and store your books, there are a few other options you might want to consider:

 The ladder bookshelf looks like — you guessed it! — a ladder.
 These neat pieces lean against the wall and typically feature shelves that diminish in depth from bottom to top.
 Given their narrow, vertical shape, a leaning bookshelf is a great space-saver that doesn’t need to be attached to the wall, making them portable, low maintenance and a solid choice for almost any room.